wireapp/wire-ios/README.md

 For licensing information, see the attached LICENSE file and the list of third-party licenses at [wire.com/legal/licenses/](https://wire.com/legal/licenses/).

-#Zimages
+#wire-ios-images

 This framework is part of Wire iOS SyncEngine.
 Visit [iOS SyncEngine repository](http://github.com/wireapp/zmessaging-cocoa) for an overview of the architecture.

-ZImages helps us perform rotation and scaling of images.
+wire-ios-images helps us perform rotation and scaling of images.

 ###How to build